Ten Ductile Metals Renowned for Their High Flexibility and Strength

 Use in Catalysis and Jewelry

-Palladium plays a crucial role in catalysis, particularly in automotive catalytic converters, where it aids in reducing harmful emissions.
+Palladium plays a big role in catalysis, particularly in automotive catalytic converters, where it aids in reducing harmful emissions.
 It’s also valued in the jewelry industry for its lustrous white appearance, serving as a platinum alternative.

 Recent Rise in Demand and Value